mohanacchu/directives/README.md.txt

 All directives examples are add
-All in-built directives will also be added
+All in-built directives will also be added to master